CPU vs GPU: What's the difference?

 On the day-to-day front, consumer laptops with integrated GPU designs handle everything from video streaming to creative workflows.
 Convenient access to accelerated encoding/decoding, and editing tools.

-Key Differences Between CPU and GPU
+Key differences between CPU and GPU

 While CPUs and GPUs both enable critical computing functions, their architectural approaches and ideal workloads differ significantly.
 In the following section, we will highlight some of the most crucial differences.

-Complementary Functions of CPU and GPU
+Complementary functions of CPU and GPU

 Modern computing systems utilize CPUs and GPUs working in tandem, applying their specialized capabilities to suitable segments of the current workload.
 The CPU handles general-purpose sequential logic like I/O, OS kernels, and overall program flow.
 A GPU accelerator provides parallel lifting capacity through its streamlined cores to rapidly process graphical, ML or scientific workloads.